Please confirm topic selection

 • supraphysiologic motion, increased stress, and shear strain leads to accelerated degeneration of the disc space

-• results in cervical foraminal and central canal stenosis which can lead to clinical radiculopathy and myelopathy
+• results in cervical foraminal and central canal stenosis, which can lead to clinical radiculopathy and myelopathy

-• clinical data does not entirely support this as cervical disc arthroplasty, which preserves spinal segment motion, does not reduce ASD
+• clinical data does not entirely support this theory as cervical disc arthroplasty, which preserves spinal segment motion, does not reduce ASD

 • damage to the anterior longitudinal ligament and longus colli muscle at the time of surgery